Jasraj-Jassar/MetaCTF-Solutions/README.md

 ## About

 MetaCTF hosts hands-on Capture-the-Flag (CTF) exercises that cover web exploitation, cryptography, reverse engineering, forensics, OSINT, and binary exploitation.
 These challenges simulate real-world scenarios and help learners sharpen practical security skills.

-> *This repository is an independent learning project and is **not** affiliated with MetaCTF or its founders.*
+> *This repository contains my solutions to the practice challenges hosted by MetaCTF and is **not** officially affiliated with MetaCTF or its founders.*

 ---

+Many thanks to the MetaCTF team for providing high-quality, freely accessible learning content.